Sign in →

 Additional Information:

 1. Depending on the type of case submitted, it may be necessary to test right and left chambers individually.
-Multiple orders must be created.
+A separate order must be created for each chamber being tested.

 2. Indicate Right or Left in the specimen source.